AYURVDA FOR YOUR DOSHA AND FOR THE SEASON

 - Strengthens and tones diaphragm and abdominal muscles

 - Increases oxygen to cells, purifying blood in the process

 HOW TO DO KAPALBHATI (with yoga instructor guidance)

 - Find a steady upright pose on the floor or chair.

 - With an empty stomach take a few rounds of long inhales and exhales.

-- Begin the practice – this is a reverse of normal breathing as the emphasise is on the exhale not the inhale
+- Begin the practice – this is a reverse of normal breathing as the emphasis is on the exhale, not the inhale.

 - Breathe out pulling back the abs to force the air out of the body.

-- Take a few normal breaths between rounds and only practice while it is still comfortable.
+- Take a few normal breaths between rounds and only practise while it is still comfortable.
 Build up the practice slowly over time.